Lymantria dispar in the United States: Biological control

 Diseases caused by bacteria, fungi, or viruses contribute to the decline of gypsy moth populations, especially during periods when populations are dense and are stressed by a lack of preferred foliage.
 Wilt disease caused by a particular nucleopolyhedrovirus (LdNPV) that is specific to the gypsy moth is its most devastating natural disease, causing a dramatic collapse of outbreak populations by killing both the larvae and pupae.
 Larvae infected with wilt disease are shiny and hang limply in an inverted "V" position.
 Infection with NPV is the most common source of mortality in high density populations and NPV epizootics usually cause the collapse of populations.

-Since the 1980s, the fungus Entomophaga maimaiga has also had a large impact on gypsy moth populations in North America.
+Introduced through 1910 and 1911, the fungus Entomophaga maimaiga only started to have a large impact on gypsy moth populations in North America in 1989.

 Weather conditions can affect the survival and development of gypsy moth life stages, regardless of population density.
 Temperatures of −20 °F (−29 °C.) lasting from 48 to 72 hours can kill exposed eggs; alternate periods of freezing and thaw in late winter and early spring may prevent eggs from hatching; and cold, rainy weather inhibits dispersal and feeding and slows the growth of newly hatched larvae.

 Gypsy moth larvae have several predators which can help decrease their population.
 Lack of predation is one reason they can change from being a normal part of the ecosystem to an actual threat to trees.
 Among their predators are: